benhammondmusic/flashcards/db/reactjs-quiz.md

 - [ ] component
 - [x] `h1`

 #### 15. What does this React element look like given the following function?
-(Alternative: Given the following code, what does this React element look like?)

 ```javascript
 React.createElement('h1', null, "What's happening?");